Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 `hfest` is a tool that adds the `hacktoberfest` topic to every repository associated with a user or a GitHub org.
-It also creates the `invalid`, `spam` and `hacktoberfest-accepted` tags to your repos by default
+It also creates the `invalid`, `spam` and `hacktoberfest-accepted` labels in your repos by default.

 ## Installation

 1. Download the latest release from [the releases page](https://github.com/do-community/hacktoberfest-repo-topic-apply/releases/).
-2. Either move the binary to `/usr/local/bin` or run it locally
+2. Either move the binary to `/usr/local/bin` or run it locally.

 ## Create a GitHub Token

 You will need a GitHub token to perform these actions on your repositories.
 Follow the instructions for [creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and be sure to give it `repo` access.